Golf0ned/PANNICC/README.md

-# PANNICC
+# PANNICC: Prototype And Non-Negligibly Instructive C Compiler

-Prototype And Non-Negligibly Instructive C Compiler
+A pedagogical attempt at recreating a chunk of LLVM's infrastructure from scratch.

-## Installation
+## Installation/Usage

 Clone the repo: